 attributes of God and act as one goal, even as God is one.
 For example, we

-cannot walk in love if we are in bondage to sin; we cannot love one another
+cannot walk in love if we are in bondage to sin, nor can we practice love

 apart from faith, and we cannot believe without hope.
 These things work

-together to accomplish a common purpose, where the end goal is love, and freedom
+together to accomplish a common purpose, where the goal is love, and freedom

 is the state in which love is realized.
 Putting it that way makes freedom

-sound like a tool, and it is, and so are all the others used to perfect love,
+sound like a tool, and it is, and so are all the other attributes of God.
+We

-stands on its own as the goal of Christ.
+ultimate goal, which thrives in a state of freedom.
 God did not set us free for some

 other purpose; freedom is the purpose.
 This is how important freedom is to

-until we go to heaven and receive our spiritual bodies, which cannot be
+until we receive our resurrected bodies, which cannot be

 tempted.
-Our present bodies are seeking its own freedom to do evil, and
+Our present bodies are seeking freedom to do evil, and

-so long as there is temptation, we well never be totally free.
-The highest
+so long as there is temptation, we well never be totally free, for the highest

 level of freedom we can expect to achieve in this life is that of a slave to